 I'm sorry I don't do sarcasm

 Sentiment Analysis has become an increasingly popular tool for businesses, public bodies and researchers in aiding decision making by mining data for useful information.
 With a rush of natural language processing service providers entering the market, we must ask ourselves ‘how accurate can sentiment analysis really be?’.
 This talk sets out to explore this very question by looking at data containing political opinions, which exposes one of sentiment analysis’s greatest weaknesses – sarcasm.
 We will discuss briefly the methodology of building a simple API to collect tweets, the algorithm used in this study to analyse sentiment and the key findings.

 Previously worked in the public and political sector with a strong interest in driving the digital economy, particularly here in the North East.
 Went back to University to complete a master’s in computer science completing a thesis focused on Sentiment Analysis of data containing political opinion.
 Since finishing University in July 2019, has worked at SAGE as a developer.

 Build Your Own WebAssembly CompilerintermediateDevelopment / Writing Code

 I’m the Technology Director at Scott Logic, a UK-based software consultancy where we create complex application for our financial services clients.
 I’m an avid technology enthusiast, spending my evenings contributing to open source projects, writing blog posts and learning as much as I can.

 NE:Tech events are intended for education, networking, and community.
 To ensure it is a welcoming, friendly environment all attendees, speakers and volunteers at any NE:Tech event are required to conform to the following Code of Conduct.
 We will enforce this code throughout our events.

-Everyman Newcastle has full step-free access for our customers with a lift down from street level.
+The Gate Newcastle has full step-free access for all attendees with a lift up from street level.
 If you need any reasonable adjustments to any of our events, then please reach out so we can discuss them.